sheezer/Data-Projects/ML-Final Project/README.md

 ### 3.4-Regression_with_Embeddings

-Focuses on buildinggression models to predict ratings using the combined embedding vectors.
+Focuses on building regression models to predict ratings using the combined embedding vectors.

 *Tools: Pandas, Scikit-learn*

 ### 3.5-Classification_with_Embeddings

-Focuses on bilding ssification models to predict rating modes using the combined embedding vectors
+Focuses on building classification models to predict rating modes using the combined embedding vectors.

+*Tools: Pandas, Scikit-learn*